-- Build pedagogical capacity in the area of creating high-quality formative assessments and using data results to drive instruction. - Regularly analyze individual student data in team meetings or PLCs as part of teachers' regular work and expectations. - Give teachers time within the school day to conduct such analysis and develop plans to address identified needs.
-Also, hold teachers accountable for doing so and for carrying out the plans they develop for students. - Creatively use fluid instructional groupings.
-For example, temporarily assign students who struggle with a certain concept to a teacher whose data demonstrate greater success when using alternative teaching methods, place students in a small group for reteaching, or give individualized instruction.

-- Make data highly visible and transparent to all members of the school community. - Give teachers regular opportunities to work with their peers in reviewing student work and discussing its implications for instructional design, academic rigor, and learner outcomes. - Facilitate discussions regarding the number of students improving their performance levels and those who are not improving.
-Interventions are short-term rather than long-term strategies.
+- Build pedagogical capacity in the area of creating high-quality formative assessments and using data results to drive instruction. - Regularly examine individual student data in team meetings or PLCs as part of teachers' regular work and expectations. - Give teachers time during the school day to conduct such analysis and to develop plans to address identified needs.
+Also, hold teachers accountable for conducting the analysis and for carrying out the plans they develop for students. - Creatively use fluid instructional groupings.
+For example, temporarily assign students who struggle with a certain concept to a teacher whose data demonstrate greater success when using alternative teaching methods; place students in a small group for reteaching; or provide individualized instruction. - Make data highly visible and transparent to all members of the school community. - Give teachers regular opportunities to work with their peers in reviewing student work and discussing its implications for instructional design, academic rigor, and learner outcomes. - Facilitate discussions regarding the number of students who are improving their work.

-- · How often do teachers assess student understanding? - What is the current requirement for frequency of formative assessments?
-Is it being monitored? - · How is student learning measured in the school? - · How do teachers collect and share information on student learning? - Does the school have a system to assess, collect, and use formative data to guide student learning? - Are school formative assessments aligned to state standards in content, complexity, and rigor? - Is the format of the formative assessment familiar to students? - Are the questions, tasks, or prompts free from cultural bias? - Does the assessment include appropriate scaffolds for multilingual and special needs students? - Is the assessment used to inform instruction?
+- How often do teachers assess student understanding? - What is the current requirement for the frequency of formative assessments?
+Is it being monitored? - How is student learning measured in the school? - · How do teachers collect and share information on student learning? - Does the school have a system to assess, collect, and use formative data to guide student learning? - Are school formative assessments aligned to state standards in content, complexity, and rigor? - Is the format of the formative assessment familiar to students? - Are the questions, tasks, and prompts free from cultural bias? - Does the assessment include appropriate scaffolds for multilingual and special needs students? - Is the assessment used to inform instruction?
 How? - How are students who are unable to meet mastery supported?

-Effectiveness of support services (3.1.30)
+Effectiveness of Support Services (3.1.30)

-Student support services (including support for special education and English language learners improve learning outcomes for all students.
+Student support services, including support for special education and English language learners, improve learning outcomes for all students.

-- Create a system to monitor and identify improved learning outcomes through effective support services. - Use student learning data and instructional strategy data within the school leadership team to design fluid instructional groupings that respond to student needs. - Provide staff with training in identifying the need for and how to engage in effective differentiated instruction that addresses student needs. - Use data reviews to identify whether there are particular subgroups of students that are under- or over-identified.
-Create a plan with steps for concerns around misidentification. - Create systems where special education, student support, and regular education teachers collaborate around the instructional needs of students.
+- Create a system to monitor and identify improved learning outcomes through effective support services. - Use student learning data and instructional strategy data within the school leadership team to design fluid instructional groupings that respond to student needs. - Provide staff with training in identifying the need for and how to engage in effective differentiated instruction that addresses student needs. - Use data reviews to identify whether particular subgroups of students are under- or over-identified.
+Create a plan with steps for concerns around misidentification. - Create systems in which special education, student support, and regular education teachers collaborate around the instructional needs of students.

 - Who is included in the special education designation?
-Should additional groups be represented? - How do you measure who has improved learning outcomes due to the impact of student support services? - · What types of early warning systems identify students who may be falling behind? - · Who is accountable for establishing those early warning systems? - · Are there particular subgroups of students that staff feel are under- or over-identified? - Does the concern arise out of a need for better staff training in differentiated instruction? - Is stronger collaboration needed between special education and regular education teachers to support student learning? - Is there an effective program (such as Rtl or MTSS) in place for early assessment and intervention of student learning needs? - What steps are in place to address the misidentification concerns?
+Should additional groups be represented? - How do you measure who has improved learning outcomes due to the impact of student support services? - What types of early warning systems identify students who may be falling behind? - Who is accountable for establishing those early warning systems?

+- Are there particular subgroups of students that staff feel are under- or over-identified? - Does the concern around misidentification arise out of a need for better staff training in differentiated instruction? - Is stronger collaboration needed between special education and regular education teachers to support student learning? - Is there an effective program (such as Rtl or MTSS) in place for early assessment and intervention of student learning needs? - What steps are in place to address the misidentification concerns?

-Responsibility for student learning for learning disabled students (3.1.40)
+Responsibility for Student Learning for Learning Disabled Students (3.1.40)

-The special education teacher, the classroom teacher, and support team work together to develop the learning plans for students who have been identified as having a specific learning disability.
+The special education teacher, the classroom teacher, and the support team work together to develop learning plans for students who have been identified as having a specific learning disability.